Inspiring Generosity: Insights on Givers and Volunteers

 Civic-Minded Hopefuls

 Civic-Minded Hopefuls try to help where they can, and they aspire to get more involved with donating and volunteering in the future.
-They see the importance and possibility of generosity, but they have a hard time translating it into action.
-It is difficult for them to give as much as they would like to due to financial constraints and feeling unsure about how they can make a difference.
+They see the importance of generosity, but they have a hard time translating it into action.
+It is difficult for them to give due to financial constraints and feeling unsure about how they can make a difference.
 That said, they are supportive of nonprofits and philanthropy.

 Civic-Minded Hopefuls are politically minded and are very supportive of social issues and believe that people should challenge the status quo.
 They are civically engaged, being one of the most likely segments to participate in activities such as voting, protesting, and other forms of civic action.
 They believe giving and volunteering are ways they can contribute to expanding social justice.
 Despite their political concerns, they are optimistic about the direction of the country.

-One recommendation we made was for organizations to lean into Civic-Minded Hopefuls’ passion for social justice by emphasizing ideals and issues that resonate with this segment.
-For example, organizations could tell stories about how donations contribute to green policy change or racial justice action to show they are working to make a better world for people and the planet.
+We recommend organizations to lean into Civic-Minded Hopefuls’ passion for social justice by emphasizing ideals and issues that resonate with this segment.
+Organizations could tell stories about how donations contribute to green policy change or racial justice action to show they are working to make a better world.

 Impacts